BothersMcBitey/tech504-terraform/kubernetes/kubernetes.md

 Logical grouping for an application's resources.
 Default namespace is called "default"

 ### ReplicaSet
 Creates more pods.
 Usually identical.
+They're also Stateless (other types of set exist).

 ### Deployment
 Defines the replica sets